Zorion guttigerum: Species description

 Zorion guttigerum are diurnal beetles.
 They are good flyers and often fly between flower clusters.
 Adults mate and feed on the flowers of the many plant species they visit.
 Males may exhibit aggressive behaviour towards other males on the same flower cluster, even in the absence of females.
-After mating, females will leave the flowers to lay eggs, while males remain on the flowers.
-Feeding and mating will occur on flowers of many plant species usually between October and March.
+After mating, females leave the flowers to lay eggs, while males remain on the flowers.
+Feeding and mating occur on flowers of many plant species usually between October and March.
 It has been found that the body colour of this species plays an important role in mating success in both males and females.

-Females will lay eggs in freshly cut and broken branches of both native and exotic plants.
-Larvae will feed internally on the bark and woody materials.
+Females lay eggs in freshly cut and broken branches of both native and exotic plants.
+Larvae feed internally on the bark and woody materials.

 Plant visitation

 Zorion guttigerum are often found in great numbers near flowers and they may be important pollinators for many New Zealand native plants.
 They are a very generalist species and are known to visit a wide variety of plants.
 The species listed below are few selected examples of the plants visited by this beetle.